Advantages of 5-Axis Machining

 Using the rotating fourth and fifth axes, the part can be orientated to bring it closer to the cutting tool.
 If the part can get closer to the cutting tool, then the cutting tool can be shorter.
 A shorter cutting tool is less susceptible to vibration at higher cutting speeds, which directly impacts surface finish.

-As technology advances, so do the markets’ expectations for higher quality products, at competitive pricing.
+As technology advances, so do the market expectations for higher quality products.
+Offering competitive pricing is a given.
 To meet this challenge, Intrex has made significant investments in full 5-axis and three + two axis equipment.
 We also have made significant investments in systems software to oversee and control our entire manufacturing process.

 We would welcome an opportunity to speak to you about addressing your supply chain needs.
 Contact Intrex today.